Club San Luis

 Club San Luis is an Argentine rugby union and field hockey club from the city of Tolosa in La Plata Partido, Buenos Aires Province.
-The rugby team currently plays in the Top 12, the first division of the Unión de Rugby de Buenos Aires league system.
+The rugby team currently plays in the Primera A, the second division of the Unión de Rugby de Buenos Aires league system.
 Likewise, the hockey team competes at the tournaments organised by the Buenos Aires Hockey Association (AHBA).

 San Luis' main rival is fellow platense club La Plata.

 History

 In 1960, La Plata's "Colegio San Luis" registered a team with the Unión de Rugby de Buenos Aires.
 A year later "Club San Luis" was founded and started playing friendly games, being Horacio Lascano its provisory president.
 In 1962 San Luis registered with Argentine Rugby Union, having been recommended by Club Pueyrredón and Buenos Aires Cricket & Rugby Club.
 Ernesto Cóppola was elected as club's first president.

 In 1967 the team debuted in "Tercera de Clasificación" (then the third division of Argentine rugby) championship, being the runner-up at the end of the season.
 Two years later San Luis promoted to the second division.

 In 1975 San Luis played its first international match, a friendly game against Uruguayan team Old Christians, which was formed by some survivors of Uruguayan Air Force Flight 571.
 After a European tour, the team promoted to first division that same year.
 In 1978 the club was relegated again due to a restructuring in the league system.

 In 1985 the club bought land close to the school.
 Thanks to donations from the college alumni, the club would go on to build several rugby fields, as well as a club house.
 Named La Casona, the club's installation were officially inaugurated in 1986.
 The main stadium, named Luis María Manes, was inaugurated in 1989.